saadahmed1084/saadahmed1084/README.md

 ## Hi there 👋

 - 📖 I am a junior-year CS student at FAST NUCES, Islamabad.
-- 🎓 I completed my A Levels in Pre-Engineering from Beaconhouse Margalla Campus in 2022.
+- 🎓 I completed my A Levels in Math, Chemistry, and Physics from Beaconhouse Margalla Campus in 2022.
 - 💻 I am proficient in C++ and am currently learning SQL, Python, Assembly and Bash.
 - 💡 I am skilled in digital circuit design with breadboards and Proteus Design Suite.
 <!--